IvyMurage/git-advanced-exercises/test6.md

-This is the new feature 123
+This is the new test